Skip to content

 Process and workflow

-For personal reasons, I was able to work in the lab for only two days during the assigned week, so some of the final results are still missing from this page.
-I’ll update it once I’m back in Lyon and have completed all the assignments.
+For personal reasons, I was able to work in the lab for only two days, so I completed part of the assignments once back in the Lyon lab, and there is still more to experiment with.

 Inflatable actuators: baking paper and thermo vinyl